 In the new paper, in press at Psychological Science, Benjamin Converse of the University of Virginia and Jane Risen and Travis Carter of the University of Chicago describe one way we try to manipulate karma to get what we want: by offering it favors.

 In their first experiment, half the subjects wrote an essay about an ongoing personal situation in which they really wanted a particular outcome.
 (They wrote about pregnancy attempts or grad school admissions or legal disputes.)
 The other half described a daily routine.
 After being paid and told the study was over, subjects were asked if they would perform an additional mundane task to earn money for the Chicago Food Depository.
-Of the “routine” subjects, 78% volunteered, but of those who thought about wanted something, 94% volunteered, a significant difference.
+Of the “routine” subjects, 78% volunteered, but of those who thought about wanting something, 94% volunteered, a significant difference.
 Wanting increased giving.
-(In another version of this experiment, the “wanting” manipulation did not increase participation in a task that would earn money for the subjects themselves.)
+(In another version of this experiment, the “wanting” manipulation did not increase later participation in a task that would earn money for the subjects themselves.
+They felt the need to do good for others.)

 The results of these experiments demonstrate one occasional social benefit of magical thinking.
 An implicit belief in karma keeps us on good behavior—even when no one is looking.
 The universe is always looking, and it never forgets a debt.